sawyerDeveloper/ai-calculator/README.md

 # AI Calculator 👋

 This is a calculator app.
-It doesn't need AI so instead I just wrote code that looks like AI.
+It doesn't need AI so instead I just wrote code that looks like AI and operates like AI.

 I created a data structure/algorithm based on the concept of a MODEM(Modulate/Demodulate).